kershrita/Secure-Communication-between-Two-Devices/README.md

 - On the receiving device, decrypt the received data to retrieve the original message.
 - Validate the authenticity of the received data using the implemented authentication mechanisms.

+## Features

+- **Wireless Communication**: Establish a wireless communication link between two Arduino Nano devices using the NRF24L01 module.
+- **Encryption**: Implement encryption algorithms to encrypt the data transmitted between the devices, ensuring confidentiality.
+- **Authentication**: Authenticate the devices to establish a trusted communication channel and prevent unauthorized access.
+- **Secure Protocols**: Utilize secure communication protocols to protect against data tampering or interception.
+- **Reliable Delivery**: Implement mechanisms to ensure reliable delivery of data between the devices.
+- **Configurable Parameters**: Customize encryption algorithms, authentication mechanisms, and communication protocols according to your specific requirements.

 ## Configuration

 The Secure Communication project implements the following security measures: